justjosh443/resume/README.md

 ## How to view and download

-Follow the link to see in your browser.
+Follow this link to see in your browser.
 <https://htmlpreview.github.io/?https://github.com/justjosh443/resume/blob/main/release/resume.html>

-Or click below to download the PDF version.
+Or follow this link for the PDF version then click the "download raw file" button.
 <https://github.com/justjosh443/resume/tree/main/release/resume.pdf>

 ## How to build